chris-clement/acebook-betterverse/README.md

 ### Search for Posts

-Once your feed has many posts you can search for a specific post which will filter the results
+Once your feed has many posts you can search for a specific post which will filter the results.

 <img src="app/assets/images/README_images/searchPosts.jpeg"/>